 RGPD and HR data: good practices

-Since the implementation of the RGPD (General Data Protection Regulation) in the European Union on May 25, 2018, the human resources management departments of private companies and public organizations are responsible for ensuring that their structures are compliant with this regulation.
-In human resources departments, collecting personal data is necessary for several HR processes: pay slips, career management, etc. It is therefore their responsibility to bring the company’s operations into compliance with the RGPD, in particular by creating a register of processing and reducing the nature and quantity of personal data used as much as possible.
-They must also ensure that employees have all the information they need about the use of their personal data.
+Since the implementation of the GDPR (General Data Protection Regulation) in the European Union on May 25, 2018, the human resources management departments of private companies and public bodies have been responsible for ensuring that their structures comply with this regulation.
+In human resources departments, collecting personal data is necessary for several HR processes: pay slips, career management, etc. It is therefore their responsibility to bring the company’s operations into line with the GDPR, in particular by creating a processing register and reducing the nature and quantity of personal data used as much as possible.

 The main principles of the General Data Protection Regulation

-aims to regulate the processing of personal data, in particular in order to adapt to technological and societal changes, including the growing development of digital technology.
+Applicable throughout the European Union, the GDPR aims to provide a framework for the processing of personal data, notably in order to adapt to technological and societal changes, including the growing development of digital technology.
 The implementation of the GDPR is as of May 25, 2018.
 Its guiding principles are:

 • purpose: any data collected and recorded must be for a legitimate, legal and specific purpose;